HasanDnr/public-pages/learn/learn.md

 # How does MakeSoil compare with using a composting pick-up service?

 Pick-up services can of course be a convenient option for many people, and MakeSoil loves to work with both municipalities and waste companies to support and supplement what they do.
-However, the MakeSoil approach is to create a decentralized network of Soil Sites where citizens' scraps are composted at the most local level possible, saving time, fuel and money while also building greater community resilience.
+However, the MakeSoil approach is to create a decentralized network of soil sites where citizens' scraps are composted at the most local level possible, saving time, fuel and money while also building greater community resilience.

-Watching your food waste turn back into living soil also completes an essential feedback loop which suddenly transforms your understanding and relationship with the environment.
+Watching your food waste turn back into living soil completes an essential feedback loop which suddenly transforms your understanding and relationship with the environment.
 When somebody else takes away your food waste and composts it for you out of sight, it's certainly better than those scraps being sent to landfill.
 However, you do miss out on the transformative experience that can only come through completing such feedback loops.

 We live today in a box and bin culture.
 We click a button on the internet, a box arrives on our doorstep, we play with it for a while or it breaks, and then we throw it in a bin and someone takes it away.
 This keeps us from understanding the system we live in as a whole.
 MakeSoil is founded on the insight that it’s only by witnessing and fully participating - from start to finish - in regenerative acts like soil making, that we can begin to truly recognize how our system works, and the role we play in this system as individuals.

 # What if I'm a novice Soil Maker?
-Can I still host a Soil Site?
+Can I still host a soil site?

 Absolutely.
-Making soil is easy process that is easy to learn, and that you will enjoy mastering for years to come.
-Relatively few people alive today have developed this much needed skill and there’s no better time than now to start learning.
-Plus, if you need help, consider inviting someone to be a co-soil-maker at your soil site with you, as each soil site does allow multiple soil makers.
+Making soil is a process that is easy to learn, and that you will enjoy mastering for years to come.
+Relatively few people alive today have developed this much-needed skill and there’s no better time than now to start learning.
+Plus, if you need help, consider inviting someone to be a co-Soil-Maker at your soil site with you, as each soil site does allow multiple Soil Makers.

-You can also let people know in the description of your Soil Site that you’re still learning and would love some help learning how to make soil.
+You can also let people know in the description of your soil site that you’re still learning and would love some help learning how to make soil.
 You’ll be surprised how happy people will be to help share their experience and expertise with you.

-While you’re just getting started, you can also set your Soil Site as ‘Private’ - meaning Soil Supporters won’t start bringing their scraps to you until you approve them as participants.
-And you can set a limit to the number of Soil Supporters you accept (it could be as low as 1 or 2), so your Soil Site won’t get overwhelmed while you are still developing your soil-making skills.
+While you’re just getting started, you can also set your soil site to only allow people to join and start bringing their scraps once you have approved them.
+And you can set a limit to the number of Soil Supporters you accept (it could be as low as 1 or 2), so your soil site won’t get overwhelmed while you are still developing your soil-making skills.

 # What if I live in an apartment complex?
-Can I still host a Soil Site?
+Can I still host a soil site?

 Yes.
-An apartment complex can actually be an ideal place to start a Soil Site.
-In fact, our first ever Soil Site was started in an apartment complex!
+An apartment complex can actually be an ideal place to start a soil site.
+In fact, our first ever soil site was started in an apartment complex!

-Just approach your property manager, or even show them MakeSoil, and let them know that this will be a great way to build community in your residences while also reducing waste going to landfills (and possibly their tipping fee!).
+Just approach your property manager, or even show them MakeSoil, and let them know that this will be a great way to build community amongst residents while also reducing waste going to landfills (and possibly their waste disposal fees!).

 # What if I don’t have access to garden space?
-Where can I host a Soil Site?
+Where can I host a soil site?

 There are lots of places where soil can be made, even in a dense city.
 Even if you don’t own any land or property yourself, you just need to be resourceful.
-After all, as you can see from the image of an urban Soil Site below, it doesn’t take much space to make soil.
+After all, as you can see from the image of an urban soil site below, it doesn’t take much space to make soil.
 Could you get access to your neighbor’s yard, or a spare patch of nearby community land - perhaps some land that belongs to a church or local business?

 ![alt text](https://raw.githubusercontent.com/MakeSoil/public-pages/master/images/josh-bin.jpg)